Lyndsey: I lost weight living healthily – without sacrificing fun

 As soon as I got home I went to see my mum and broke down in tears.
 She was really honest with me and told me I needed to change my entire attitude to food: I had to stop crash dieting for good and have a lifestyle overhaul.

-Reality check That's where Weight Watchers came in.
-I signed up online and found that even when I thought I was eating healthily, my portions had been far too big.
+Reality check That's where WW came in.
+I signed up to Digital and found that even when I thought I was eating healthily, my portions had been far too big.
 I cut them back and also began going for long walks with friends to increase my activity.

 The temptation to eat was still all around so I had to change my mind-set.
 On shoots I'd have a small plate of the healthiest item on offer, usually a wrap or a salad, track it and then leave the table.
 I told myself that just because the food was there it didn't mean I had to eat it!